 Verdict: Set it up before you go if you think you'll need it, but understand the local rules and use it carefully.

 How we ranked these.
-By reliability and reputation with travellers, not by app score alone.
-We weighed independent reviews and real user reports from travellers on Reddit and forums, alongside the App Store and Google Play ratings, pulled straight from Apple and Google.
+By reliability and reputation with travelers, not by app score alone.
+We weighed independent reviews and real user reports from travelers on Reddit and forums, alongside the App Store and Google Play ratings, pulled straight from Apple and Google.
 We didn't run lab speed tests, and we deliberately don't quote prices: they change constantly and the headline is almost always a long-contract intro rate that jumps on renewal, so confirm the current figure on the provider's own site.

 A couple of honest notes.
 We don't cover every VPN, and some good ones are left out because they don't fit travel.
 App ratings reward polish, not privacy, so a privacy-first pick like Mullvad can score lower than a slicker app while still being the right call.
 Whatever the commercial relationship, the ranking is our own independent read and isn't swayed by it.
 Disagree?
+Let us know.